mds-main/SF-LWC-SummarizationAPI/README.md

 **Note**: For the `VoiceCall` object, all fields are custom fields that need to be created.
 For the `genesysps__Experience__c` object, some fields may already exist (like `genesysps__Interaction_Id__c`), but the GC_Copilot fields are custom fields that need to be created.
 4.  **Permissions**:
-    * Ensure users have permission to access both Apex controller classes:
+    * Ensure users have permission to access all Apex classes:
         - `ExperienceCopilotController` (for `genesysps__Experience__c` object)
         - `VoiceCallCopilotController` (for `VoiceCall` object)
+        - `GCGetAgentParticipantId` (reusable for both objects)
+        - `GCFetchInteractionSummary` (reusable for both objects)
     * Ensure users have read access to the fields on both the `genesysps__Experience__c` and `VoiceCall` objects.
+    * Ensure users have permission to execute the automation triggers.

 ## Deployment